Protecting California's Groundwater with Recycled Water

 The district’s state-of-the-art Leo J. Vander Lans water treatment facility in Long Beach, California receives treated water from the Los Angeles County Sanitation Districts’ Long Beach water reclamation plant.
 The water is purified using advanced treatment technologies and is then injected into the Alamitos Barrier, protecting groundwater from seawater contamination and replenishing the local water supply aquifer.
 Originally commissioned to produce 3 million gallons per day (mgd) of purified water, the facility was expanded to 8 mgd in 2014 to provide the water needed to eliminate injection of imported potable water into the barrier.
 Due to limitations in local sewer capacity, the expansion needed to be achieved without increasing waste flows beyond those of the original facility.

-“The Vander Lans facility was groundbreaking for its time and remains uniquely innovative,” says Greg Wetterau, CDM Smith vice president and water reuse expert.
+“The Vander Lans facility was groundbreaking for its time and remains uniquely innovative,” says Greg Wetterau, CDM Smith discipline leader for membrane technologies and water reuse expert.
 “The facility’s water recovery rate is the highest of any plant in the industry."

 Enhancing the Treatment Process